CLayer-dev/docs/docs/security/risk-warnings.md

 ---

 **Remember**: When in doubt, always verify through official channels and prioritize security over convenience.
-The Circle Layer team will never ask for private keys, passwords, or request payment for testnet access.
+The Core Layer team will never ask for private keys, passwords, or request payment for testnet access.